Although there is a lesser incidence of heartworm disease compared with dogs, there is a chance that cats can become infected.

 A callus is rarely a medical problem, unless it becomes ulcerated and subsequently infected.
 Your veterinarian will be able to verify if the callus is problematic.

 There are many different conditions that may cause a dog to engage in this biting and scratching behavior.
-The most common cause is fleabite allergy.
-When a dog becomes sensitive to flea saliva, a fleabite will cause intense, persistent itching.
-Other allergies, including inhalation (atopy) and food allergies, may also cause scratching and biting that leads to the development of hot spots.
-Other conditions that may stimulate self trauma include inflammatory conditions of the skin, ears or anal sacs, bacterial, fungal or parasitic infections, and joint or muscle pain.
-Canine behavioral disorders may cause this as well.
+The most common cause is flea bite allergy.
+When a dog becomes sensitive to flea saliva, a flea bite will cause intense, persistent itching.
+Other allergies, including inhalation (atopy) and food allergies can cause scratching and biting that leads to hot spots.
+The following conditions can also stimulate self trauma that can produce hot spots:

 Diagnosis of acute moist dermatitis is based on history, clinical signs of biting and scratching and the findings of a physical examination.
 Diagnosis of the underlying cause may require laboratory tests.
 These may include various skin tests for allergies, fleas and other parasites, fungal and yeast infections, or bacterial culture and susceptibility.
 Occasionally a skin biopsy may be necessary.

 Treatment is directed both at the hot spot and the underlying cause of the biting or scratching.
 An Elizabethan collar may be used to mechanically bar biting and scratching of the affected areas.
 There are many treatment methods that may be used: